Skip to main content

 Skin-to-skin contact will encourage them to latch and feed more often.
 You can keep your baby stimulated during a feed by compressing your breasts.
 Ask your midwife to help with getting your baby to feed if they are sleepy.

-If your baby does not attach well, you can express your first breast milk.
-This is called colostrum.
+If your baby does not attach well, you can express your first breast milk (colostrum).
 You can feed this to your baby using a syringe (dropper).
 You need to express every 2 hours until your baby is latching on and feeding well.

 Your milk coming in may be delayed by a day or so because of the caesarean birth.
 Do not worry, your colostrum will meet all your baby’s needs until your milk comes in.
-Lots of skin-to-skin contact and frequent hand expressing will help to bring in milk sooner.
+Frequent skin-to-skin contact and hand expressing will help to bring in milk sooner.
+Drinking lots of water will also help.

 Pain relief

-A caesarean section is a major surgery, so be sure to take the right amount of pain relief.
+A caesarean section is a major surgery.
+Be sure to take the right amount of pain relief.
 You will be more comfortable breastfeeding if your pain is managed.

+You can take most commonly used medicines during breastfeeding.
 The medicines you take pass into your milk in very small amounts.
-The amount of colostrum produced in the first few days is very small.
-So the amount of medicine taken in by your baby is tiny.
 All the medicines you are given in the hospital are checked to be compatible with breastfeeding.

 Get support